lizadaly/utopia-novels/books/republic-of-the-future/book.md

-“There is one thing I can not become accustomed to,” I said not wishing to be called to closer account for my impressions,” and that is that there are no church steeples or spires.
-The absence of them gives such a uniform look to all your cities.
+“There is one thing I can not become accustomed to,” I said not wishing to be called to closer account for my impressions, ”and that is that there are no church steeples or spires.
+The absence of them gives such a uniform look to all your cities."

 “Churches?
 Oh, they went out long ago,